Videos

 In today’s business environment, every leader needs to consider the potential of artificial intelligence (AI).
 But not every leader feels comfortable doing that.
 In this engaging session, which can be delivered in keynote or workshop format, MIT researcher and digital transformation pioneer George Westerman will provide you with the information you need to be confident in talking about AI and making decisions about it.
 He’ll demystify AI and provide an executive-level overview of key categories including generative AI, deep learning, rule-based systems and other models.
 Participants will explore practical applications across various sectors, highlighting the transformative potential and potential risks for customer experience, operations, decision-making, and employee careers.
 This is not a technical discussion; it’s a leadership one that reveals what every leader needs to know about these fast-moving technologies.
 Audiences walk away ready to ask the right questions and make the right decisions about how to lead an organization through the AI revolution.

-Leading the Next Stage of Digital Transformation
+Leading the New Era of Digital Transformation

 Companies and researchers have been talking about digital transformation for many years.
 While not all organizations are good at it yet, most understand the key concepts.
 But, in leading digital transformation, much more is needed than just speaking the language or choosing and executing digital projects, says MIT researcher and digital transformation pioneer George Westerman.
 A new wave of capability and change is now emerging as critical to success for companies and individuals.
 Drawing on more than ten years of research and working closely with executives, Westerman shares his latest insights on how to prepare your company for long-term success in the digital economy.

-Digital Enough: Building a Digital-ready Culture in a Traditional Firm
+Digital Enough: Building a Digital-Ready Culture in a Traditional Firm

 Top executives often lament that “culture eats strategy for breakfast.”
 But if you build the right culture, you can eat the lunch of your competitors.
 While it’s tempting to try copying the culture of digital native companies such as Amazon, Facebook and Google, it’s tough to do when you can’t hire, fire, pay, or manage in the same way that those companies do.
 Fortunately, MIT Professor George Westerman’s research with more than 500 companies shows that traditional companies can build a digital-enough culture that can thrive.
 You can get the speed and innovativeness you need while preserving the best of what has made you strong.
 In this session, he examines the values and practices that can help you win in today’s fast-moving, digitally powered markets.